Leonard Paul Blair: Komen Foundation controversy

 In July 2011, Blair told parishes and parochial schools in the Diocese of Toledo not to raise funds for the Susan G. Komen Foundation, citing concerns that the money could be used to fund embryonic stem-cell research.
+Blair stated:

-Blair stated."As best we can determine, at present the Komen Foundation does not fund cancer research that employs embryonic stem cells.
+As best we can determine, at present the Komen Foundation does not fund cancer research that employs embryonic stem cells.
 However, their policy does not exclude that possibility.
-They are open to embryonic stem cell research, and may very well fund such research in the future."Blair's statement also referred to Komen's relationship with Planned Parenthood, a provider of abortion and women's health services.
-Because of these factors, Blair urged Catholic donors, both corporate and individually, to consider alternate organizations when supporting breast cancer research.
+They are open to embryonic stem cell research, and may very well fund such research in the future.

+Blair's statement also referred to Komen's relationship with Planned Parenthood, a provider of abortion and women's health services.
+Because of these factors, Blair urged Catholic donors, both corporate and individually, to consider alternative organizations when supporting breast cancer research.

 Archbishop of Hartford

-Pope Francis appointed Blair as the fifth archbishop of the Archdiocese of Hartford on October 29, 2013; he was installed on December 16, 2013.
-On January 22, 2019, he announced that the archdiocese had paid a $50.6 million legal settlement to 142 claims of sexual abuse by 29 priests from the archdiocese and three priests from other dioceses, dating back to 1953.
-Blair made this statement:It is a cause of profound sorrow and soul searching for me that we bishops have often failed to grasp the spiritual and moral devastation that results from sexual abuse.
+Pope Francis appointed Blair as the fifth archbishop of Hartford on October 29, 2013; he was installed on December 16, 2013.
+On January 22, 2019, he announced that the archdiocese had paid $50.6 million to settle 142 claims of sexual abuse on the part of 29 priests of the archdiocese and three priests from other dioceses.
+Most involved the abuse of minors.
+Some 23 of those accused were no longer living; accusations dated as far back as 1953 and almost all occurred before 1990.
+He celebrated a "Mass of Reparations" at which he said that "on my knees as a bishop ...
+I ask forgiveness of God, of the wider community and our own Catholic community.
+I ask it especially of all the victims of sexual abuse and their families.
+I ask it for all the church leadership has done or failed to do."

+Pope Francis accepted his resignation on May 1, 2024.